Zienab297/Dog-Breed-Classification/README.md

 # AI Programming with Python first project
-This project is from Udacity's AI programming with Python Nanodegree program. built a ResNet model to identify dog images and recognize the breed <br/>
+This project is from Udacity's AI programming with Python Nanodegree program. built a ResNet model to identify dog images and recognize the breed. <br/>
 run the command python ``` check_images.py --arch resnet ``` on ``` check_images.py ``` file <br /> <br />
 *** Results Summary for CNN Model Architecture RESNET *** <br />
 Number of correct Dogs Images:  40 <br />